 Best Budget: Dove Dryness Relief Body Wash with Jojoba Oil

 If you have dry skin, then you know it can be tricky to find a body wash that won’t leave you feeling tight and itchy post-shower.
-Enter this budget pick, which is formulated with jojoba oil and Moroccan argan oil, two powerful moisturizing ingredients.
+Enter this budget pick, which is formulated with two powerful moisturizing ingredients: jojoba oil and Moroccan argan oil.
 The super-creamy lather is also sulfate-free, making it a great option for anyone prone to sensitivity.

 Best Splurge: Byredo Gypsy Water Body Wash

 Make your bathroom feel like a spa with this oh-so-luxurious body wash.
-The scent, featuring notes of bergamot, lemon, pepper, and juniper berries, lasts for hours but isn’t overpowering, according to users.
+The scent, featuring notes of bergamot, lemon, pepper, and juniper berries, lasts for hours without being overpowering, according to users.
 It’s the perfect complement to the brand’s fragrance of the same name.

 Best Scent: Aesop Citrus Melange Body Cleanser